cathy0114wei/CathyReadings/README.md

 # CathyReadings
-Some of my useless obsessions.
+Some of my useless curiosities and obsessions.

 [altruism](altruism.md)